sgladstone/com.fountaintribe.hebrewcalendarhelper/README.md

 # Hebrew Calendar Helper CiviCRM extension

 Has a variety of functionality related to the Hebrew calendar.
-This includes mail merge tokens, demographic information, Hebrew date of birth, yahrzeits, APIs and more</description>
+This includes mail merge tokens, demographic information, Hebrew date of birth, yahrzeits, APIs and more.

 # Features added by this extension